By Nancy Dahlberg

 These workers risk burnout, a health and productivity concern.
 And companies also want to chip away at the unused PTO, which can quickly add up when rolled over and become a burden for companies, especially in states where they have to pay out PTO upon separation.
 PTO Genius addresses both these issues.

-The startup, co-founded by Orozco, Emilio Pineda and Adam P. Gordon, has been in development for about a year.
+The startup, co-founded by Orozco and Adam P. Gordon (pictured above), has been in development for about a year.
 After much user research, the team is well underway building the product – the last piece should be finished within a month.
 The SaaS product will be marketed to human resource companies and departments, an industry the PTO Genius team has a lot of experience with.

 Orozco co-founded Gradvisor, a Miami-based startup also in the HR benefits space, and has been an entrepreneur in technology for 20 years.
-Pineda worked in the customer-success space for large enterprises and Gordon founded a company that brought Stevia to the US.
+Gordon founded a company that brought Stevia to the US.
 Recently, Mike Viola joined the team as chief revenue officer; Viola was co-founder of Oasis Outsourcing, the largest privately-owned PEO in the U.S., which was acquired by Paychex.
 Viola worked in the sector for 30 years.

 PTO Genius can proactively encourage people throughout the year to take time off when it is less disruptive to the company, such as a note that the upcoming Friday looks like a good day to enjoy a three-day weekend.
 And if employees won’t or can’t take time off, PTO Genius can allow employees to convert their hours to pay down student loans, contribute to a child’s college fund, fund retirement or convert to cash for an immediate need, for example.
 Companies can control which features of PTO Genius they want to activate.